x-govuk/govuk-markdown/README.md

 </pre>
 ```

+### Additional styles

-To enable the styling you will need to add the following to your Sass file:
+To enable the styling for inline code, block code and checkboxes in task lists, add the following to your Sass file:

 ```scss
 @import "govuk-markdown/x-govuk/all";